wcmc-its/vivodashboard/README.md

 If you see a status message reporting "There are no new nodes" your class URI is likely incorrect.

 If you see an error message, your VIVO site URL might be incorrect or VIVO could be failing to produce the RDF list for the specified class.
-Some VIVO sites seem to have trouble when RDF lists containing a large number of individuals.
+Some VIVO sites seem to have trouble with RDF lists containing a large number of individuals.
 You can test this by instead trying a class that contains a smaller number of individuals (hundreds instead of thousands).
 See the Troubleshooting section for more information.

 ### Configuring cron